 Maximum Reservation.
 The amount of Tax Credits awarded to any one (1) Project must be the lesser of the Eligible Basis Analysis or the Gap Analysis.
-A Developer may submit more than one (1) Application under this Plan, but the ADOH will not award Tax Credits for more than two (2) Projects with the same Developer.
-Tax Credits will be limited to no more than \$1,500,000 per Project.
-For the purposes of the Maximum Reservation, the term "Developer" includes the Developer, Co-Developer or any affiliate of a Developer or Co-Developer that is acting as a Developer or Co-Developer on a Project.
-In the event of a competitive round under this Plan after the 2013 calendar year, ADOH may limit the maximum amount of Tax Credits available for a reservation in a separate notice.
+A Developer may submit more than one (1) Application under this Plan, but the ADOH will not award Tax Credits for more than two (2) Projects with the same Developer per tax credit round.
+Tax Credits will be limited to no more than \$1,500,000 per Project except for the Arizona Pioneers' Home Set-Aside.
+For the purposes of the Maximum Reservation, the term "Developer" includes the Developer, Co-Developer or any Affiliate of a Developer or Co-Developer that is acting as a Developer or Co-Developer on a Project.
+In the event of a competitive round under this Plan after the 2014 calendar year, ADOH may limit the maximum amount of Tax Credits available for a Reservation in a separate notice.